SefaKoyuncu/CoilandRetrofitTraining/README.md

 # CoilandRetrofitTraining

-rick and morty api used with retrofit. coil used for image loading.
+Rick and Morty api used with Retrofit.
+Coil used for image loading.

-##Techs
+## Techs

 - Retrofit
 - Coil